Grace Helbig

 Helbig created and hosted the My Damn Channel web series DailyGrace (2008–2013).
 She was a correspondent on the G4 network tech series Attack of the Show!
 (2011–2012), played Idol on the Fine Brothers' web series MyMusic (2012–2013), and co-produced and starred in the feature films Camp Takota (2014), Electra Woman and Dyna Girl (2016) and Dirty 30 (2016).
 She created and hosted the comedy/talk show on the E! television network The Grace Helbig Show (2015).

 She has authored two comedic handbooks for Millennials: Grace's Guide: The Art of Pretending to Be a Grown-up (2014) and Grace & Style: The Art of Pretending You Have It (2016).

 Early life

-Helbig was born in the Philadelphia suburb of Woodbury, New Jersey, to John and Theresa.
-She has an older brother, John, and a younger brother, Tim.
+Helbig has an older brother and a younger brother.
 She attended Gateway Regional High School in Woodbury Heights, New Jersey.
 She was a successful track star and medal-winning pole-vaulter.

 In 2003, Helbig began studying at Ramapo College in Mahwah, New Jersey, and graduated summa cum laude with a Bachelor of Arts in digital filmmaking from Ramapo's School of Contemporary Arts.
 It was there that she formed a sketch comedy group called Baked Goods with her best friend, Michelle Akin.
 She took improv classes at the Peoples Improv Theater in New York City.
 In 2005, she entered the Miss New Jersey USA pageant competition, reaching the semi-finals.